 The TCL 4 Series has a decent design.
-It has a wide plastic stand that supports it well, but the TV will wobble if nudged.
+It has a wide plastic stand that supports it well, but can't prevent wobble if the TV is nudged.
 The back of the TV is very similar to last year's TCL S405.
-The top half is metallic, whereas the bottom part and the body are plastic.
-It is not very thick and will not protrude much if wall-mounted.
-The build quality is decent, and you should not have any issues with it.
+The top half is metallic, while the bottom part and the body are plastic.
+It isn't very thick and won't protrude much if wall-mounted.
+The build quality is decent, and you shouldn't have any issues with it.

-The stand of the TCL 4 Series is plastic and supports the TV well.
-It is black and almost as wide as the TV.
-Last year's TCL S405 had a very similar stand, but with a silver finish.
-The legs cannot be reversed, and the TV will wobble if nudged.
+The TCL 4 Series' stand is made of plastic and supports the TV well.
+It's almost as wide as the TV and looks like the stand from last year's TCL S405, though that had a silver finish.
+The legs can't be reversed, and the TV will wobble if nudged.

 Footprint of the 43" model stand: 32.2" x 7.3"

-The borders are plastic, very plain, and have an average thickness.
+The borders are plain and have an average thickness.
+They won't distract you while you watch TV.

-The TV has an average thickness when viewed from the side, and it will not stick out much if wall-mounted.
+The TV has an average thickness when viewed from the side, and it won't stick out much if wall-mounted.

-The build quality is decent.
-There are no gaps or loose ends, and although the TV does not have a premium look, you should have no issues with it.
+The TCL 4 Series has decent build quality.
+There aren't any gaps or loose ends, and although the TV doesn't have a premium look, we don't expect you to have issues with it.

-The native contrast ratio is excellent.
-Blacks look deep in a dark room and this great for the picture quality.
-It is a significant improvement over last year's TCL S405.
-Unfortunately, the TV lacks a local dimming feature and can't improve the appearance of blacks further.
+The native contrast ratio is outstanding.
+Blacks look deep in a dark room and it's a significant improvement over last year's TCL S405.
+Unfortunately, there's no local dimming feature to improve dark room performance further.

-The TCL 4 Series does not have a local dimming feature.
+The TCL 4 Series doesn't have a local dimming feature.
 The video is for reference only.

 Disappointing SDR peak brightness.
 The performance is in the same ballpark figure as last year's TCL S405.
-This TV is okay for a moderately lit room, but it is not suitable for a bright room.
-Except for small highlights, the brightness remains unchanged no matter the scene, and this is good.
+This TV is okay for a moderately lit room, but it isn't suitable for a bright room.
+On the upside, the brightness remains unchanged no matter the scene, except for small highlights.

 We performed our measurements after calibration with picture mode set to ‘Movie.’
 Different settings may produce a brighter picture.